Idaho

 Registered voters must present one of the following valid photo ID at the polls in order to vote.
 If you are not able to show an acceptable ID, you are given the option to sign a Personal Identification Affidavit.

-In person voting: A registered voter must present a photo ID or sign a personal identification affidavit to vote at the polls during early voting or on election day.
-An Idaho citizen that does not have an Idaho driver’s license or identification card will be asked to sign a personal identification affidavit before they are allowed to vote.
+In-person voting: A registered voter must present a photo ID or sign a personal identification affidavit to vote at the polls during early voting or on election day.
+An Idaho citizen that is already registered to vote and does not have an Idaho driver’s license or identification card will be asked to sign a personal identification affidavit before they are allowed to vote.
 The affidavit shall be on a form prescribed by the secretary of state and shall require the voter to provide the voter’s name, address, and the last four digits of the social security number.

 If the individual has been an Idaho resident for at least 30 days before an election, they may go to the correct polling place for their new residence during early voting (if the county offers it) or on election day and register to vote at their new address.